-The project site is located off the south side of Panorama Drive in the Alpine Mountain Ranch Subdivision, Routt County, Colorado.
+The project site is located off the south side of Meadow Creek Drive in the Alpine Mountain Ranch Subdivision, Routt County, Colorado.
 The property generally consists of approximately 5 acres of vacant, undisturbed rural land.
-The proposed building site was generally located in the north-central portion of the property and was vegetated with grass, weeds and scattered deciduous brush.
+The proposed building site was generally located in the central portion of the property and was located in an aspen forest also vegetated with grass, weeds and deciduous brush.

-Building site topography appeared to be somewhat variable and generally sloped strongly to moderately steeply down to the southwest on the order of 15 to 20 percent.
-Based on review of the site plan provided, it appears that a maximum elevation difference of approximately 10 feet is likely across the proposed building site.
+Building site topography appeared variable and generally sloped strongly to moderately steeply down to the north on the order of 15 to 20 percent.
+Based on review of the site plan provided, it appears that a maximum elevation difference of approximately 16 feet is present across the proposed building site.